Svendolin/Toycarsaddict_App/README.md

 ## 1) Enter the App by an Intro Page

 ![Screenshot](readme_images/video1.gif)
 > Once you've started the App, you see this homescreen which welcomes you.
-Click on the "Discover Now"-Button to enter the app.
+Then you can click on the "Discover Now"-Button to enter the app.

 <br />